1914 Giro d'Italia: Race summary

-Calzolari did not get into problems anymore in the last two stages, and thereby won the 1914 Giro d'Italia.
+Calzolari did not get into any more problems in the last two stages, and thereby won the 1914 Giro d'Italia.

 Final standings

-The race compared to the previous year's edition featured fewer stages and a longer total distance.
+The race compared to the previous year's had fewer stages and a greater total distance.
 The route covered the whole stretch of the country from northwest to southeast in Bari.
-Race director Armando Cougnet decided to abandon the points system for calculating the general classification in favor of a purely time based approached where the leader was the rider with the lowest total time raced for all stages – a decision the Tour de France director Henri Desgrange did in 1913.
+The stages in the 1914 Giro were unusually long; stages 1, 3, 6, 7 and 8 are the longest five in the history of the Giro d'Italia, each over 420 km.
+Race director Armando Cougnet decided to abandon the points system for calculating the general classification in favor of a purely time-based approach where the leader was the rider with the lowest total time raced for all stages – a decision the Tour de France director Henri Desgrange had made in 1913.
 The prize for winning the race in 1914 was 3,000 lire.